What is a HMO?

-Licensing - Additional Licensing – This is discretionary scheme that is introduced by a local council.
+Licensing - Additional Licensing – This is a discretionary scheme that is introduced by a local council.
 HMOs in the 5 Wards of Arboretum, Bedwardine, Cathedral, St Johns and St Clements, that are not covered by the Mandatory

 Licensing scheme, also including the 2-bed flat example that we mentioned in the HMO definition above.
 Worcester City Council is beginning this scheme on 1 September 2015.

 Planning Permission – Article 4 – From 1 July 2014, planning permission is required to convert a single-family house into all other smaller HMOs (not covered by the existing sui generis use classification) in Worcester City.
 So, if you currently rent your 2-bed flat to a couple with a child, they move out and you wish to rent it to a couple and an unrelated friend, you will need to apply for planning permission before the 3 people occupy the property.
-Find out more about the Article 4 Direction for HMOs.
+Find out more about Article 4 Direction for HMOs.